Top Paying Careers for Healthcare Degree Holders

 4. Genetic Counselors

-Ongoing innovations and developments in technology and genomics are contributing to an increase in genetic counselor positions.
+Ongoing innovations and developments in technology and genomics are driving growth in genetic counselor positions.
 These professionals typically need a master’s degree in genetic counseling or genetics, board certification and work with patients who may have inherited risk or medical conditions.
 They often work with specialized doctors, such as oncologists.
-The median annual salary for genetic counselors was $85,700 in 2020, and their projected job growth between 2020 and 2030 is 26%, much faster than average for all occupations.
+The median annual salary for genetic counselors was $98,910 in 2024, and their projected job growth between 2024 and 2034 is 9%, much faster than average for all occupations.

 5. Speech Language Pathologists

-Speech language pathologists (SLPs) work with patients who have communication disorders or difficulty with swallowing.
+Speech-language pathologists (SLPs) work with patients who have communication disorders or swallowing difficulties.
 They have master’s degrees in speech language pathology and tend to work in schools and hospitals with patients from infants to seniors.
-The median annual salary for speech language pathologists was $80,480 in 2020, and the job growth for SLPs is projected at 29% between 2020 and 2030, much faster than average for all occupations.
+The median annual salary for speech language pathologists was $95,410 in 2024, and the job growth for SLPs is projected at 15% between 2024 and 2034, much faster than average for all occupations.

 High-Paying Healthcare Careers That Require a Doctorate

-The highest level of healthcare jobs (other than MDs) require doctoral healthcare degrees.
+The highest-level healthcare jobs (other than MDs) typically require doctoral degrees.
 Earning a doctorate in healthcare may take longer and require a more intensive course of study than master’s and bachelor’s degrees, but it also allows for direct patient care and can equate to a higher salary.
 There are several healthcare careers where a doctorate may be beneficial, such as Doctor of Nursing Practice and Doctor of Occupational Therapy, but some of the top-paying careers that require a doctorate include:

 1. Oral and Maxillofacial Surgeons

 Oral or maxillofacial surgeons are the professionals who treat complex dental issues and do procedures such as root canals, wisdom-teeth removal or facial-trauma surgery.
 The position requires a doctoral degree.
-Oral or maxillofacial surgeons work in hospitals, doctors’ offices, and dental offices and earn a mean annual wage of $234,990.
+Oral or maxillofacial surgeons earn a mean annual wage of $360,240.

 2. Orthodontists